 Often what we are given is the feeling of what responsibility is based on behaviors that are deemed inappropriate by those giving the definition.

 It feels, when you are young, as if responsible really means, “do as I requested you to do.”
-We are often teach, “when you become more responsible” you can do blank.
-But is that responsibility?
-Is responsibility following others desires, requests, and mandates measure responsibility?
-Is responsibility behaving in a manner that is deemed appropriate?
-Is responsibility even measureable?
+They often teach us that “when you become more responsible,” you can do ‘blank.’

-If we were late, damaged the car, did not go where we said we would go or did not behave in the manner that we were instructed to behave we were told that was due to our being “irresponsible.”
-Even at a young age we are taught the word “responsible” with such vastly different meaning.
+If we were late, damaged the car, did not go where we said we would go, or did not behave in the manner that we were instructed to behave, we were told that was because of our being “irresponsible.”
+Even at a young age, we learn the word “responsible” with vastly different meanings.